-Upon notification of award to serve as a pilot district, monthly meetings were scheduled September - December and a final meeting in March.
-January and February meetings are scheduled to be held in virtual environments.
-The topics for the fall meetings included:
+Upon notification of award to serve as a pilot district, monthly meetings were scheduled between September and December and a final meeting in March of 2019.
+The topics for the meetings included:

-- district sharing of current instructional technology implementation status and device distribution implementation plans; - 2. learning about additional resources at SCETV and SC State Library; - 3. delivery of eLearning in compliance with IEPs and 504s; - 4. communication strategies (with board members, parents, students, teachers and staff); - 5. findings from the Mock or Practice days each district scheduled, and - 6. collection of recommendations for future pilot districts.
+- 1. district sharing of current instructional technology implementation status and device distribution implementation plans; - 2. learning about additional resources at SCETV and SC State Library; - 3. delivery of eLearning in compliance with IEPs and 504s; - 4. communication strategies (with board members, parents, students, teachers and staff); - 5. findings from the Mock or Practice days each district scheduled; - 6. absence rates; and - 7. collection of recommendations for future pilot districts.

-Initial Findings
+Final Findings